top of page

 Search

-In February of 2020, just before the pandemic put an abrupt stop on all our travel plans, I went on one last road trip around South East England.
+In February 2020, just before the pandemic put an abrupt stop on all our travel plans, I went on one last road trip around South East England.
 Not being very familiar with Great Britain, I was excited but did not really know what to expect.
+Our expectations were exceeded: We LOVED our time on the island.
+It was filled with the most picturesque little towns, tea time all the time, and great accommodations.
+Join me on this journey as I share my South East England road trip itinerary.

 Canterbury